|Bias||Author's judgement||Support for judgement|

 No participant cross-over.

-Administration of co-interventions of interest: antivirals, corticosteroids, biologics, and anticoagulants were reported but it was unclear whether they were balanced between groups.
+Administration of co-interventions of interest: antivirals, corticosteroids and biologics were reported but it was unclear whether they were balanced between groups (no information).
 Considerable proportions of patients received cointerventions as part of other clinical trials.

 Data were analyzed using intention-to-treat analysis.